Chukauni

 Chukauni (चुकौनी) is a Nepalese salad that originated around the Palpa District of western Nepal.
 It is made from boiled potatoes, yogurt, onion, coriander and spices.
-It is a popular type of salad and eaten mainly as a side dish with roti, sel roti, steamed rice or batuk.
+It is a popular type of salad and eaten mainly as a side dish with roti, sel roti or steamed rice.

 It can be eaten both warm or cold.
 It is a simple dish to make with few ingredients.